BennerLukas/LibCap/readme.md

 ```

 ## Idea
-The idea is a system that detects the occupancy of workstations passively, so without user interventions.

-With this system, users can find free places easily and can check whether a trip to library is even needed.
+The idea behind LibCap is a Library-Capacity-Measurement-System that detects the occupancy of workstations passively, without user interventions.
+With this system, users can find free places easily and can check whether a trip to a library is even needed.

 ## Tools
-In this project where used quite a lot of new (at least for us) and cutting edge technologies.
-Reaching from database over container to messaging brokers.
+Numerous new state of the art technologies were implemented in the project; ranging from database over containerization to messaging brokers.
+The following technologies have been used: